philipphager/Offline_Eval_Click_Models/README.md

 ### Data Processing

 **Real-world datasets** :
 We first break down sessions into separate SERPs as we do not wish to use the additional information contained in a session beyond the current page.
 Then, we restrict the dataset to queries that have been annotated.
 Finally, we discard all pages without clicks.
-After pre-processing, the Yandex dataset contains 255,467 unique documents and 4,991 unique queries and the CLARA dataset contains 1,345,880 documents and 1,507 uniques queries.
+After pre-processing, the Yandex dataset contains 255,467 unique documents and 4,991 unique queries and the CLARA dataset contains 1,345,880 unique documents and 1,507 unique queries.
 Both datasets have a cutoff rank of 10.

 For perplexity computation, we use a chronological split where the test and validation set both represent 1/30th of the full Yandex dataset and 1/20th of the full CLARA dataset.